datadope-io/datadope-alerta/iometrics_alerta/plugins/gchat/README.md

 - `ALERTER_TITLE`: If this tag is present, it will replace the default usage of the variable `alerter_title` present on the default config file.

-- `MAX_MESSAGE_CHARACTERS`: If this tag is present, it will replace the default usage of the variable `max_message_characters`  present on the default config file.